Data-Skills/unix-and-bash/_episodes/03-bash-scripts.md

 output file should have a name based on the input file.

 First, we load our filenames into a Bash array, which we can then loop over.
-Bash arrays can be created manually specific elements can be extracted using:
+Bash arrays can be created manually; specific elements can be extracted using:

 ~~~